Westbury White Horse: 20th century

-During the Second World War, the chalk of the horse was turfed over to prevent German pilots from using it for navigation.
+During the Second World War, the chalk of the horse was turfed over to prevent the Luftwaffe from using it for navigation.
 Nearby Westbury railway station was considered to be a potential target.

+In May 1949, Morris Marples came under attack in the Wiltshire Times for concluding in his book on chalk figures that the first Westbury horse dated from "about 1700".
+He defended his view robustly.

 The horse was illuminated at night in 1900 and again in 1950, both times using British army equipment.
 For the 1950 event, which used searchlights, traffic in Westbury and Bratton almost came to a standstill as drivers slowed down to look.

 In 1957 the horse was concreted over and painted white by Westbury Urban District Council, in an attempt to save on long-term maintenance costs, as the chalk of the face was eroding and unstable, due to the steepness of the slope.
 Since then, the concrete has tended to turn grey and deteriorate over time, requiring regular cleaning, as well as periodic repairs and repainting.
-The horse was thoroughly cleaned in 1993 and in 1995, the concrete facing from 1957 was replaced and repainted.
+The horse was thoroughly cleaned in 1993, and in 1995 the concrete facing from 1957 was replaced and repainted.